U.S. flag An official website of the United States government

 • NSAID Labels—This is a partial collection of the labels for currently approved nonsteroidal anti-inflammatory drugs (NSAIDs) for animals.
 You can search the labels by the active ingredient of the approved NSAID.
 For more information about these drugs, see Veterinary NSAIDs

 • Blue Bird Labels—This is a collection of representative labels (also called “Blue Bird” labels) for animal feed that contains an approved animal drug (called a medicated feed) for food-producing animals.
 A Bird Blue label is a template that is approved by FDA to help feed mills prepare the final printed label for a medicated feed.
-(A final printed label is the actual label that is printed onto the medicated feed container.)
+(A final printed label is the actual label that is attached to or included with the medicated feed container.)
 You can search the Blue Bird labels by animal group.
 For more information about these labels, see Blue Bird Labels

 Green Book Reports